TanStack/form/README.md

 # *Update:* V3 is comming!

-We are activley working on V3 of React Form.
-This update will include many enhancements including field level validation, and a simplified iterface.
+We are actively working on V3 of React Form.
+This update will include many enhancements including field level validation, and a simplified interface.
 Stay tuned!
-For additional information we have created a Git issue called 3.0.
+For additional information we have created a Git issue called `React Form 3.0`.

 ### Go to [live examples, code and docs](https://react-form.js.org)!